Breed Profile: Scottish Terrier

-- Their spirited nature they require regular exercise.
+- Their spirited nature dictates that they require regular exercise.
 They should always be walked on a leash, as their chase instinct is strong.

-- Because they were originally bred to hunt vermin, Scotties are natural-born diggers and so they should be monitored if let outdoors.
+- Because they were originally bred to hunt vermin, Scotties are natural-born diggers and so they should be monitored if left outdoors.

 - Stubborness is a common trait among Scottish Terrriers so training and socialization is key – and ideally beginning at a very young age.

 To adopt a Scottish Terrier of your own, please visit Scottish Terrier Rescue of the Southeast for more information.